moff/angular2-ladda/CONTRIBUTING.md

 ## Build test app

-Run `npm run build`, or `npm run build-prod` for a production build.
+Run `npm run dev` for development, or `npm run build` for a production build.

 ## Publishing